Training and employment

 Training local staff is one of the top priorities in all our hospitals.

 Theoretical and practical lessons allow us to share knowledge and experience with local staff, encouraging professional growth and independence: we want to train professional staff that are able to run hospitals autonomously.

 Recognition as official training centres

 In many of the countries we operate in, our training is also officially recognised by local health ministries.
-For example, we have organised courses for the training of anaesthetic nurses in Sierra Leone , in Afghanistan our hospitals are recognised specialist centres in paediatrics, surgery, and gynaecology.
+In Sierra Leone we have organised courses for the training of anaesthetic nurses, while in Afghanistan our hospitals are recognised specialist centres in paediatrics, surgery, and gynaecology.
 In Sudan, we train local staff and apprentices through an on-the-job training programme and seminars, in collaboration with the Port Sudan nursing academy.

 By training local staff, we contribute to the strengthening and long-term sustainability of the local healthcare system.

 "I'm doing my gynaecology specialisation at the Anabah Maternity Centre in Panjshir.
 The course being held here and recognised by the Afghan Ministry of Health.
 I learn and experience a lot and thanks to working daily with the international staff, my skills are continuously improving, but above all I help many people, many women who would not have the opportunity to give birth safely.
 I am able to help my country."Zunia specialised at Anabah's Maternity Centre.
 She is now a gynaecologist.

 "I came to Mayo, Sudan, as a child.
 My parents had fled South Sudan because of the war.
 Now, years later, I work at the EMERGENCY Paediatric Centre inside the refugee camp.
 I love my job, I know that I can be really useful here for these people who could not afford to be treated elsewhere.
 I became a team leader here: I’m so proud of this!"Esther, EMERGENCY team leader in Mayo, Sudan.

 For us, training also means giving victims of war and landmines a second chance.